Film Night: The Future of Normal

 The Future of Normal is a documentary by local filmmaker Gail Evenari that explores how our society’s rigid standards of conformity have marginalized individuals who think and learn differently.

-At the film’s core are stories from neurodivergent individuals and the amazing parents, educators, scientists and advocates who support them.
+At the heart of the film are stories of neurodivergent individuals—and the remarkable parents, educators, scientists, and advocates who support them.
 Together they are challenging and changing the systems that have stigmatized them.
-Their stories are profoundly disheartening, fiercely inspiring and powerful enough to spark a movement.
+Their stories are heartbreaking, fiercely inspiring and powerful enough to spark a movement.

-By bringing attention to neurodiversity, a concept that recognizes the rich spectrum of cognitive variability, The Future of Normal reaches into the fundamental structures of American society to examine the nature of human intelligence, the myriad ways that our brains can learn, and the rationale for embracing a new definition of normal.
+By bringing attention to neurodiversity, a concept that recognizes the rich spectrum of cognitive variability, The Future of Normal reaches into the fundamental structures of American society to examine the nature of human intelligence and the rationale for embracing a new definition of normal.

 About the Filmmaker